aws-samples/update-aws-ip-ranges/README.md

             # Please not that there is one region called GLOBAL inside ip-ranges.json file.
             # If you want to get IP ranges from all region keep the array empty.
             #
-            # If you specify more than one region, or keep it empty, it will aggregate the IP ranges from those region inside the resource at the region where Lambda function is running.
+            # If you specify more than one region, or keep it empty, it will aggregate the IP ranges from those regions inside the resource at the region where Lambda function is running.
             # It will NOT create the resources on each region specified.
             "Regions": ["sa-east-1"],